Teething Fever in Babies

 Your baby is likely to have his first few teeth poking out through his gums anytime between four and seven months.
 Various other symptoms usually accompany teething in babies.
 Teething symptoms like fever, irritability and a general nature of discomfort can make babies cranky and leave them in pain.
-Understanding what these symptoms are can help you pain relief measures for your baby.
+Understanding what these symptoms are can help you find pain relief measures for your baby.

 Does Teething Cause Fever in Babies?